zenwalk/feralfilehosting/Feral Wiki/Other software/aria2c/readme.md

 C:\aria2c.exe --enable-rpc=true --check-certificate=false -d "%UserProfile%\My Documents\aria2c downloads" -x 16 -j 10
 ~~~

+**Important note:** If you close the command prompt window that opens you will terminate the aria2c.exe process.
+See the custom setup below to avoid this.

 Now jump to the aria Web Gui section

-### aria2c custom
+### aria2c custom setup

 aria2c or the Web Gui do not remember your configuration settings if you restart `aria2c.exe` The bat file is easily edited to add or remove command line options that suit your needs.
 This means it will always start with the settings you want

-To have the program run in the background as akind of set and forget, you can use this custom set-up:
+To have the program run in the background making it set and forget.
+You can use this custom set-up:

-What is this?
-This is the aria2c v 1.17.1 x64 exe in a folder that includes a `aria2c.bat` and a `runme.vbs` file.
+**Important note:** What is this?
+This is the aria2c v1.17.1 x64 exe in a folder that includes a `aria2c.bat` and a `runme.vbs` file.

 The `aria2c.bat` file contains the commands we use to run aria2c.
 Easily customisable.